 Pest animals can pose a significant threat to agriculture, the natural environment and public health and safety on Kangaroo Island (KI).
 Our challenge is to find ways to reduce the number of these pest animals to help restore native biodiversity and reduce losses in the agricultural industry.

-To assist with management of domestic goats, deer and ferrets on Kangaroo Island, please report any sightings to Natural Resources KI.
+To assist with management of domestic goats, deer and ferrets on Kangaroo Island, please report any sightings to the KI Landscape Board.
 Please note that a permit is required to keep goats, deer and ferrets on Kangaroo Island.

 More information can be found in Animal pests of South Australia – what you need to know